 - There is a difference between a Big Goal and the steps required to accomplish it.
 The steps, in and of themselves, can also be goals.

-- Writing, thinking, talking, listing, and planning can be helpful (but not always essential).
+- Writing, brainstorming, talking, listing, and planning can be helpful (but not always essential).

 - None of any of the above matters without taking action.

-And finally, there's an idea, a journey (with or without a plan and cool tools), and a conclusion - whether a goal is achieved fully, or partially, or not at all.
+And finally, there's an idea or inspiration, a journey (with or without a plan and cool tools), and a conclusion - whether a goal is achieved fully, or partially, or not at all.

 Sara Skillen - Certified Professional Organizer®, Certified Organizer Coach®, wife, mom, and serial list-maker.
 Learning to trust my intuition more every day.
 Shall we work together?